Position

 How to become a Mail Clerk?

-5. Prepare a resume and cover letter that highlight your relevant skills and experiences.
+4. Apply for mail clerk positions: Look for openings at companies, post offices, or other businesses.
+Prepare a resume and cover letter that highlight your skills and experience.

 How long does it take to become a Mail Clerk?